roman-milk/roman-milk.github.io/love-mother-love-daughter.md

+===

- ****** Love Mother, Love Daughter ****** byHiddenDevil_© I stood in front of the mirror, the unzipped back of the dress dangling across my slim figure.
+I stood in front of the mirror, the unzipped back of the dress dangling across my slim figure.
 He cleared his throat again, and came to stand behind me.
 "Just zip it all the way up?"
 He asked, his voice gruff.

  "Yup."
 I reached behind me and bundled up my long caramel hair, revealing my back to him.
 A second later I felt his fingertips tickling my skin.
 He was looking now at my naked back &ndash; he knew I wasn't wearing a bra.
 I stared at him in the reflection; his head was bent down as he worked the zipper upwards, his fingers brushing again and again on my smooth skin.
 I leaned just slightly back against him, so the back of his hand was now pressed firmly against my bare skin.
 The fabric tightened around my slender body, and Mark quickly stepped back.